PostHog/posthog.com/contents/founders/what-recruiters-see.md

 - Team is 70% engineers
 - 1 in-house recruiter, no agencies

-In the last 12 months, we received over 9000 applications, or an average of **460 applicants per role**.
-So that's a lot of applications to sift through!
-Many of which are automated/no-effort one click applications - hence the need to be able to say no quickly.
+In the last 12 months, we received over 9,000 applications, or an average of **460 applicants per role**.
+That's a lot of applications to sift through, many of which are automated/no-effort one click applications.

 Let’s get into it.